 Any person, organization, group, political party, committee, campaign, employer or other entity may conduct a voter registration drive.
 Assisting the public with voter registration services carries important responsibilities and adhering to the below guidelines is essential to a legal and successful voter registration drive.

-Voter registration applications may be obtained free of charge at the Board of Elections office located at 230 Government Center Drive, Suite 38 in Wilmington.
+Voter registration applications may be obtained free of charge at the Board of Elections office.

 To be eligible to register to vote, a person must meet the following qualifications: